 Taste: Quite a dramatic arrival with a flash of chilli heat before beautiful sherry notes follow… Juicy raisins and prunes.
 Berries.
 Orange peel.
 Dark chocolate.
 Walnut.
 Spicy oak finish with a touch of coffee.

-Value for Money: I was quite excited to try this one because £90 for a whisky that’s been 26 years in a sherry butt has great potential.
+Thoughts: I was quite excited to try this one because £90 for a whisky that’s been 26 years in a sherry butt has great potential.
 Even more so when you remember that this is a closed distillery, something that usually inflates the price.
 Fortunately, the liquid in the bottle is good enough to live up to its immense promise.

 Sadly you don’t see grain whisky in sherry all that often.
 I say sadly because it’s a combination that seems to work really well (see my New Year Dram from 2018 for another great example).
 When single grain gets to this kind of age it can offer every bit of the depth you’ve come to expect from single malts and are often an excellent way to add age to a whisky collection, without having to remortgage the house.